 - Hostas can grow well under the shade of pine trees if the soil is amended with plenty of organic matter before planting.

-- Hostas under pine trees will need fertilizer to help them compete with the roots of the pine and allow the hosta grow to its full potential.
+- Hostas under pine trees will need fertilizer to help them compete with the roots of the pine and allow the hosta to grow to its full potential.

 - When growing hostas under pines you have to be particularly diligent about watering.
-Ideally install a drip pipe or soaker hose or water large hostas with 3 gallons in hot weather and smaller varieties with 1-2 gallons every few days.
+Ideally, install a drip pipe or soaker hose or water large hostas with 3 gallons in hot weather and smaller varieties with 1-2 gallons every few days.
 Check soil moisture regularly and add mulch to help retain the water.